Introduction to Machine Learning Algorithms

 K-Means Clustering

-Partitions data into K distinct clusters based on distance to the centroid of a cluster.
+Partitions data into K distinct clusters based on distance to the centroid.

 from sklearn.cluster import KMeans